What Is SEO?

 The next meta description has everything to both help rank the site and invite the visitors.
 A long-tail keyword, a question that sparks curiosity, encouraging call to action (though it’s not as direct as it could be – for example “visit the page to learn more about one simple change…” would be even better), and a benefit related to the search query.

 Of course, meta descriptions are also used by social media site, which usually pull one or two sentences from the content or use the meta description.
-By having an active and actionable description, you can increase the number of shares and boost your click-through-rate among people who see your page on their social media feeds.
+By having an active and actionable description, you can increase the number of shares and boost your click-through-rate among people who see your page on their social media feeds, which is more applicable, if you use The Marketing Heaven for better visibility.
 Below, you can see a sample from the New York Times - unfortunately, the meta description has not been optimised, and Twitter just pulled the first two sentences from the article.

 Rich Snippets - Make Your Website Stand out in the SERPS